EmbarkStudios/opensource/content/how-to.md

 ### Newsletter

 We publish a monthly developer newsletter which covers updates on our open source work.
-You can [view the archive here](https://us20.campaign-archive.com/home/?u=4206f0696b8b13a996c701852&id=9a5cf35c37).
-As a maintainer, you can let the community team know about updates you'd like to be included.
+You can [view the archive here](https://www.embark.dev/newsletter/).
+As a maintainer, you can let #opensource team on Slack or Discord know about updates you'd like to be included.